About Loktajohka Waterfall

 After having my fill of the falls, I then descended back downhill to the E10 while enjoying the views along the way.

 Overall, I spent about 40 minutes away from the car, and my GPS logs said I covered about 1.5km round trip.

-The Loktajohka Waterfall was near the village of Björkliden, which belonged to the municipality of Kiruna.
-The municipality belonged to the county of Norrbotten.
+The Loktajohka Waterfall was near the village of Björkliden, which belonged to the municipality of Kiruna in Norrbotten County, Sweden.
 For information or inquiries about the area as well as current conditions, you may want to try the local municipality website.